openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/llm-inference-hf.rst

          model = OVModelForCausalLM.from_pretrained(model_id, export=True, load_in_8bit=True)

-         # or if model was already converted
+         # or if the model has been already converted
          model = OVModelForCausalLM.from_pretrained(model_path, load_in_8bit=True)

-         # save model after optimization
+         # save the model after optimization
          model.save_pretrained(optimized_model_path)